BGforgeNet/bg2-tweaks-and-tricks/tweaks-and-tricks/readme.txt

 ## Changelog
-* Version 2: merged in Tweaks-And-Tricks, renamed the mod, updated the components, updated to weidu 238.
+- Version 3
+  - Added a few new components
+  - Revised all code
+  - Actually release it
+- Version 2
+  - Merged in Tweaks-And-Tricks
+  - Renamed the mod
+  - Updated the components
+  - Updated to weidu 238
-* Version 1: initial release.
+-  Version 1: initial release.

 ## Used software